-The Herd Health Plan must also include: Management plans for the prevention of physical maladies; Management plans including methods for the prevention of acute foot conditions (such as the use of foot-baths, etc.): ☐ The feet of all cattle must be inspected for signs of abnormal wear, infection, or excessive growth at least annually, or as required by a competent foot trimmer, and If a problem is identified, a foot care plan must be developed and implemented using methods appropriate to the condition and the individual dairy; Procedures for the prevention, detection, and control for common diseases; Procedures for the quarantine of animals and when required; Action plans for the prevention, detection, and control of external and internal parasites and pests; Action plans for the mitigation/ prevention of recurring injuries to suggest Yes M13 that there is a common cause and that is attributable to physical features of ☐ No /10 IVIIJ the environment or handling procedure; N/A /10 Action plans and procedures for providing comfort and optimizing the N/A recovery of animals following any treatments, illness, or injury; Procedures to be followed in the event of an outbreak of abnormal behavior, including appropriate and immediate changes in the system of management.
+The Herd Health Plan must also include: Management plans for the prevention of physical maladies; Management plans including methods for the prevention of acute foot conditions (such as the use of foot-baths, etc.): ☐ The feet of all cattle must be inspected for signs of abnormal wear, infection, or excessive growth at least annually, or as required by a competent foot trimmer, and ☐ If a problem is identified, a foot care plan must be developed and implemented using methods appropriate to the condition and the individual dairy; Procedures for the prevention, detection, and control for common diseases; ☐ Procedures for the quarantine of animals and when required; ☐ Action plans for the prevention, detection, and control of external and internal parasites and pests; ☐ Action plans for the mitigation/ prevention of recurring injuries to suggest M13 that there is a common cause and that is attributable to physical features of the environment or handling procedure; ☐ Yes ☐ No /10 Action plans and procedures for providing comfort and optimizing the □ N/A recovery of animals following any treatments, illness, or injury; Procedures to be followed in the event of an outbreak of abnormal behavior, including appropriate and immediate changes in the system of management.
 If abnormal behavioral activities develop repeatedly and inhibit normal functioning of the animal in any particular area, a program of modification and enrichment must be developed and agreed upon together with the farm veterinarian.
-(This excludes the repeated rubbing of brushes designed for that purpose.)
-For observation purposes the following possible repetitive abnormal behavioral patterns may include repeated rubbing in the absence of disease, tongue rolling/aerophagia, bar biting/chewing, pica (licking/chewing solid objects), eating soil/sand/dirt, navel sucking, ear sucking, urine drinking.
-Observations are to be made over an extended period of time; and Any program adopted and followed for the prevention and control of organisms that cause food safety concerns.
-Cows, especially heifers, must be adequately prepared for calving and subsequent milking by early introduction to pre- and post-calving housing Yes 10 M14 and the production ration.
-No /3 Heifers must be closely monitored when introduced into an established herd N/A of cows.
+(This excludes the repeated rubbing of brushes designed for that purpose.) o For observation purposes the following possible repetitive abnormal For observation purposes the following possible repetitive abnormal behavioral patterns may include repeated rubbing in the absence of disease, tongue rolling/aerophagia, bar biting/chewing, pica (licking/chewing solid objects), eating soil/sand/dirt, navel sucking, ear sucking, urine drinking.
+Observations are to be made over an extended period of time; and Any program adopted and followed for the prevention and control of organisms that cause food safety concerns. ☐ Cows, especially heifers, must be adequately prepared for calving and 8444 subsequent milking by early introduction to pre- and post-calving housing ☐ Yes M14 and the production ration. ☐ No /3 Heifers must be closely monitored when introduced into an established herd of cows. □ N/A Herd Performance Parameters Tolerance limits for herd performance must be established.
+The herd must be continually monitored for herd performance parameters including: production diseases, infectious diseases, and injury as a result of housing/ husbandry/ and handling.
+This includes, for example: mastitis, metabolic disorders - (hypocalcaemia, hypomagnesaemia, ketosis, displaced abomasum, laminitis, bloat, acidosis), septicemia, enteritis, problems at calving, ☐ Yes M15 repetitive physical injury, respiratory diseases, body condition, and/or non-ambulatory animals. ☐ No /10 IVIIJ ☐ The causes of morbidity and mortality where known, and the targets for □ N/A other aspects of herd health: all sudden deaths, disease outbreaks, and U N/A incidences where cattle are humanely euthanized must be recorded and investigated in consultation with the herd veterinarian when necessary. ☐ Where any herd performance parameters fall below the tolerance limits established by the producer and the herd veterinarian in the Herd Health Plan, or if the numbers of casualty or culled animals exceeds the parameters in the HHP, the veterinarian must be informed and management practices adjusted until the problem has been resolved.